-One of the most popular castles outside of London, Hever Castle is only at a distance of an hour’s rtain ride from London, in Hever, Kent.
+One of the most popular castles outside of London, Hever Castle is only at a distance of an hour’s train ride from London, in Hever, Kent.

-It is a double moated castle where Henry VIII’s 2nd wife, the ill fated Anne Boleyn, used to live.
-Hever Castle consists of three floors filled with prayer books, antiques, and a collection of Tudor portraits.
+It is a double-moated castle where Henry VIII’s 2nd wife, the ill-fated Anne Boleyn, used to live.
+Hever Castle has three floors filled with prayer books, antiques, and a collection of Tudor portraits.

-It is spread in an area of 125 acres and there are 3 mazes to get lost in the castle.
-One is the water maze where you need to get to the center and make sure that you do not get wet, the second is a tower maze which is very much like a children’s adventure playground and the third is a yew tree maze that had been planted in 1904.
-There is an entry fee of £17.25 for adults, £14.50 for students and £9.75 for children.
+The second is a tower maze, like a children’s adventure playground.
+And the third is a yew tree maze planted in 1904.
+There is an entry fee of £17.25 for adults, £14.50 for students, and £9.75 for children.

 Location: Hever Rd, Hever, Edenbridge TN8 7NG, UK